RootAccessHacker/RootAccessHacker.github.io/_posts/2024-11-08-PicoCTF-Shark-On-Wire-2.md

 ## Solution

 After analysis it became clear that the UDP packets source port number, would result in a value that is within the range of readable ASCII-characters when truncated in the form: $$ n - 5000 $$.
-It would be possible to strip the prepending `5` or `50` as string, but the easiest would be to simply treat the values as integers and subtracting 5000, to afterwards convert them to characters.
+It would be possible to strip the prepending `5` or `50` as string, but the easiest method would be to simply treat the values as integers, subtracting 5000, and convert them to ASCII-characters.

-The following script does all this and prints out the flag.
+The following script does all this, while omitting `5000 - 5000 = 0` values, and prints out the flag.

 ```python
 import sys